What does it mean to get a Guardianship over someone?

 The Guardian needs to make yearly reports to the Court to account for every cent that Ward has received and every cent that has been spent of the Ward’s money.
 The Guardian also reports to the Court on the well being of the Ward.

-If you have questions or would like to schedule a free consultation with our Elder Care Attorneys at our Louisville office, please feel free to contact us, we’re here to help.
+If you have questions or would like to schedule a free consultation, please feel free to contact us, we’re here to help.